 Boiled potatoes and fried cabbage come together to form a great side dish or main ingredient in this bubble & squeak.
 Round out the meal with ham steaks, fried eggs, and Hollandaise Sauce on the top.

-Binge watching cooking shows on the weekend paid off big time.
-I mean look how good this recipe that was made on Food Paradise!
-The Chef made a classic dish, Bubble and Squeak, then added ham, eggs and one of my favorites…Hollandaise Sauce.
+Binge-watching cooking shows on the weekend paid off big time.
+I mean look how good this recipe that was made on Food Paradise looks!
+The Chef made this bubble and squeak recipe then added ham, eggs, and one of my favorites…Hollandaise Sauce.

-What beer pairs well with Bubble & Squeak?
+What beer pairs well with this bubble & squeak recipe?

 The beer: Guinness, of course.

 Would you like an alternative, local Irish beer?
 Short’s Brewing Uncle Steve’s Traditional Irish Style Stout.

 Try my Irish Stout Cake made with Uncle Steve’s for a St. Patrick’s Day dessert.

 What movie pairs well with a St. Patrick’s Day themed dinner?

 For Mitten Movie Night why not just sit back and relax?
 Play some music, talk with each other and enjoy the fact that Spring is just about here.

 But if you must watch something check out this article for some great recommendations—> 15 Best Movies to Watch for St. Patrick’s Day